After 67 years, Air India heads back to founder Tata Group

 "Talace Pvt Ltd of Tata Sons is the winning bidder at Rs 18,000 crore.
 The transaction is expected to close by the end of December 2021," Secretary, DIPAM, Tuhin Kanta Pandey, said at a press briefing in New Delhi.
 He said: "7 expressions of interest (EOI) were received by December 2020.
 Five disqualified because they didn’t meet eligibility requirement."

-Pandey said around Rs 46,262 crore debt of the state-owned airline will transferred to Air India Assets Holding Limited (AIAHL), while 15 per cent of the total debt of Rs 61,562 crore will be retained by Tatas.
+Pandey said around Rs 46,262 crore debt of the state-owned airline will be transferred to Air India Assets Holding Limited (AIAHL), while 15 per cent of the total debt of Rs 61,562 crore will be retained by Tatas.
 After its sale, the government will get around Rs 2,700 crore cash from Tatas, the DIPAM Secretary said, adding that Tatas will take over of Rs 15,300 crore debt while the rest it'll pay in cash.

 Tata’s will have to maintain a 51 per cent ownership as per the share purchase agreement, said Pandey.